alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

 <img src="Images/CONCLUSIONS_WEBSITE/google_forms1.png" alt="" width="30%">
 <img src="Images/CONCLUSIONS_WEBSITE/google_forms2.png" alt="" width="30%">
 <img src="Images/CONCLUSIONS_WEBSITE/google_forms3.png" alt="" width="30%">

+## Inspection methods

+### Semiotic Inspection Method

+Semiotic Inspection Method is a comprehensive usability evaluation approach that analyzes visual, textual, and interactive elements within interfaces, drawing from semiotic theory to assess signs, coherence, and consistency.
+It complements traditional usability evaluation techniques, providing insights into the symbolic aspects of user interfaces.
+When used alongside user testing, it offers a holistic understanding of how a system communicates with its users (BarbosaEtAl2021InteracaoHumanoComputadorExperiencia).
+This method involves a systematic process, including familiarization with the interface, element identification, semiotic analysis, user interpretation, issue identification, recommendations for improvement, and integration with other evaluation methods.
+Scrutinizing the meaning and communicative effectiveness of interface elements, helps detect and resolve usability issues, ultimately improving the user experience (BarbosaEtAl2021InteracaoHumanoComputadorExperiencia).

+**References**

+**BarbosaEtAl2021InteracaoHumanoComputadorExperiencia**: Simone Diniz Junqueira Barbosa, Bruno Santana da Silva, Milene Selbach Silveira, Isabela Gasparini, Ticianne Darin, and Gabriel Diniz Junqueira Barbosa.
+Intera¸c ao Humano-Computador e
+ExperienciadoUsu´ario.Autopublica¸c ao, 2021.

 ## Predictive Evaluation
 Predictive evaluation is a valuable approach to assessing an interface's usability even before its actual implementation.
 This evaluation method does not require user involvement and is particularly suitable for systems with well-defined and predictable tasks.
 It relies on psychological principles and experimental techniques to achieve its objectives.
 The process involves two main phases.